Stationary exercise bikes have come a long way. You aren’t going to find many other examples of this outside of the NordicTrack S15i.

 Like I said, this feature works very closely with the OnDemand videos, but that’s to be discussed down below.

 OnDemand Studio Workouts

 It’s the middle of winter, it’s thirty-two degrees below zero, and you’re just itching for a bike ride.
-This is one of those moments that this bike really shines.
+This is one of those moments when this bike really shines.